CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 }
 ```

-### Authenticate User With Password, Event-Based
+### Authenticate User and Password, Rules-Based

-**What**: Event-based user authentication<br>
+**What**: Trigger username and password authentication based on rules. <br>
-**Scenario**: You are designing a chat app with single sign-on.
-If a user has not signed into the app for days (or other rules-based logic), you want your app to ensure that a login screen is redisplayed.
+**Scenario**: You designed a chat app with single sign-on.
+If a user has not signed into the app for days (or other rules-based logic), you want your app to ensure that the login screen is redisplayed.
 The following method is a listener that sits on the MAG.
-When tokens have expired for the API, the MAG returns an error, triggering the SDK to display the login screen for user reauthentication.</br>
+When tokens expire for the API, the MAG returns an error, triggering the SDK to display the login screen for reauthentication.</br>

 ```c#
 //